 Treating an ash tree

 If your ash tree is healthy, you are required to have it treated against the emerald ash borer once every two years.
-The city offered this service free of charge last year to assist ash tree owners.
-It will be offered again in the spring.
+To assist ash tree owners, the city has offered this service free of charge until July 31.
+It will be offered again next spring.

 Felling or replacing an ash tree